A Gravel journey into

 -

-Along the way, you’ll discover hidden fortresses and face pilgrims challenges.
 Stage 3 is a two-day journey where you’ll have the choice to bivouac under the stars or opt for accommodation along the route.

 Routes are subject to change at any time due to unforeseen weather conditions.